onecloudemoji/onecloudemoji.github.io/_posts/2019-07-03-diablo-on-linux.md

 The simplified cookbook is as follows:

-- Obtain GOG Diablo
+- Obtain diabdat.mpq
 - Copy diabdat.mpq to a safe place
 That has our assets.
 That is the soul.
+Also it simply will not run without the file.
 - Install the following packages

 ````cmake g++ libsdl2-dev libsdl2-mixer-dev libsdl2-ttf-dev libsodium-dev cmake-curses-gui````